-Since the 2016 Annual Meeting, the Board size has been eight members.
-During 2018, the Board held five meetings.
+Since 2016, the Board size has been eight directors.
+During 2019, the Board held six meetings, one of which was telephonic.
 The Board has determined that all of the directors, except Mr. Robert P. Bauer, qualify as "independent" as defined by applicable Nasdaq Stock Market ("Nasdaq") rules, considered the independence criteria set forth in the Nasdaq rules as to compensation committee members before determining the independence of each of the members of the Compensation Committee, and also determined that all members of the Audit Committee qualify as "independent" for purposes of the rules promulgated under the Exchange Act specifically related to audit committee member independence.
 In making these determinations, the Board concluded that none of its directors (other than Mr. Bauer) has a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out a director's responsibilities.
+In its independence review, the Board also considered transactions, relationships, and arrangements between each director or immediate family member and the Company or senior management.
 The Company's Corporate Governance Guidelines do not establish term limits that could deprive the Company of the insight developed by Board members over time, but rather provide for periodic reviews of each incumbent's performance.
 Additionally, except for special circumstances as may be determined by the Board, since December 2017, no director may be nominated for reelection to the Board if he or she would be age 75 or older at the time of election.